The perfect afternoon in signature Dubai-style

 Al Qudra Lakes

-Just a short drive from Dubai's city centre, the Al Qudra Lakes is a manmade oasis hidden in the white sand flats, perfect for a private, out-of-town picnic.
-Pack the cooler (the little deli there doesn't do much beyond smoothies and coffee) and picnic while observing the wildlife – falcons, eagles, ducks, swans and the pastel pink flamingos that gather to fish during the winter.
+Just a short drive from Dubai's city centre, the Al Qudra Lakes are a manmade oasis hidden in the white sand flats, perfect for a private, out-of-town picnic.
+Pack the cooler and picnic while observing the wildlife – falcons, eagles, ducks, swans and the pastel pink flamingos that gather to fish during the winter.
 During twilight, native impalas also venture to the water’s edge for a drink.
 Cyclists can take advantage of the pristine cycling track, with road and sand bikes available for rental on-site.
 Stretching 84km, it claims to be the longest designated cycling road in the Middle East.